-On June 28, 2019 the Company announced that it had reached a settlement with Genesis (the "Settlement Agreement") which positively resolved prior misunderstandings and disagreements.
+On June 28, 2019 the Company announced that it had reached a settlement agreement (the "Settlement Agreement") with Genesis Mining Ltd. ("Genesis") intended to resolve prior misunderstandings and disagreements.
 As part of the settlement the Company assumed responsibility for the operation of the Sweden and Iceland data centres from Genesis.

-After the Settlement Agreement, the Company received invoices under the Master Services Agreement from Genesis which the Company is disputing on the basis, inter alia, that the Company believes Genesis is in breach of its obligations of general and preventative maintenance, monitoring, repair, in-warranty repair or replacement of defective equipment and components of the Company's equipment at the Iceland Facility.
+Subsequent to entering into the Settlement Agreement, the Company received invoices from Genesis under the master services agreement pursuant to which Genesis had been provided ongoing service to HIVE, which invoices the Company is disputing on the basis, inter alia, that the Company believes Genesis is in breach of its obligations of general and preventative maintenance, monitoring, repair, in-warranty repair or replacement of defective equipment and components of the Company's equipment at the Company's facility located in Iceland.

-Additionally, after the Settlement Agreement, the Company is disputing with Genesis the amounts owed to the Company under the Cloud Mining Agreement.
+Additionally, after the Settlement Agreement, the Company is disputing with Genesis the amounts owed to the Company under the cloud mining agreement.
+For additional information, see the annual information form of the Company for the year ended March 31, 2022.